xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 Make the required changes in the input file (starting from line 118) and compare the timings with the Jacobi case.

-{% include qanda question='Do you see an improvement?' answer='Yes, both number of iterations an time-to-solution are reduced.' %}
+{% include qanda question='Do you see an improvement?' answer='Yes, both number of iterations and time-to-solution are reduced.' %}

 {% include qanda question='Do you think that Gauss-Seidel is well suited for use on multithreaded architectures such as GPUs?' answer='No, because Gauss-Seidel is an inherently serial algorithm.' %}
 Hint: Have a look at the [Gauss-Seidel algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method#Algorithm).